Silver Lining Mentoring

 Designed to Evolve Over Time

-The final Community feature:
+The final Community system includes:

 • Guided posting to reduce risk

-• Clear expectations for tone and content
+• Clear norms for tone and content